edisonlee0212/UniEngine/README.md

  - Cross-platform support for Linux, Windows
  - Native high-level rendering API support (Please visit RenderManager for further details)
  - Exportable as shared library (For my own research purposes, I'm using the UniEngine as the underlying rendering framework for my other research projects.
 Those are private.)
- - I/O
+ - AssetManager, ProjectManager
-    - Asset import
+    - Asset import and management
        - Texture
        - 3D Model
        - 3D Animated Model
-    - Scene import/export (in development stage)
+    - Scene serialization
+       - Default/Local/Global asset serialization
+       - Entity/DataComponent/PrivateComponent/System serialization
+    - Prefabs
+       - Auto construct prefab from entity, instanciate entity from prefab
+       - Drag and drop
+    - AssetRegistry
  - Physics
     - Integrated PhysX for 3D physics (Incomplete and in development)
        - RigidBody with colliders